 Companies are now hosting recruiting events at popular local restaurants or by offering an open office event, where candidates can come and meet their prospective new team in the space they work.

-Sell Your Job and Company
+10. Sell Your Job and Company to Candidates

-There are a number of factors to consider, like your company culture and if a candidate will be a nice add to your team.
+There are a number of factors to consider, like your company culture and if a candidate will be a suitable add to your team.
 You can also talk with candidates about different aspects of your culture, like team outings, employee clubs and common interests to help them see where they will fit in if they join.

 Employer branding materials should also play a major role in selling your job and company to job seekers early in the recruitment process.
 Additionally, your employee value proposition will be greatly helpful in identifying the value candidates have to offer as well as what you can sell employees about your career opportunity.